5 Motor Planning Activities for Skill Development

 GHB Pro Agility Ladder

-• 20 Feet 12 Rungs Agility Ladder:The agility ladder comes with 12 durable plastic rungs, and the overall length is 20 feet.
+• 20 Feet 12 Rungs Agility Ladder:The agility ladder comes with 12 sturdy plastic rungs, and the overall length is 20 feet

 An agility ladder is a mobile ladder that is placed on the floor and used to builds skills in coordination, speed, changes in direction, and rhythm.
 You may even have seen them in NFL training videos!
 Try activities like placing each foot in each square quickly, jumping to each square, jumping sideways in and out of the squares, or hopping on one foot.